-If you need to file a claim for Social Security Disability Insurance (“SSDI”) or Supplemental Security Income (“SSI”) benefits or you received a denial of your application, you may be considering seeking the help of an experienced disability attorney.
-The good news for disabled individuals who need help with a claim for benefits is that attorneys fees are governed by Federal law and they are paid on a contingency fee basis.
+If you need to file a claim for Social Security Disability Insurance (“SSDI”) or Supplemental Security Income (“SSI”) benefits or you received a denial of your application, you may be considering seeking the help of a qualified Orange County disability attorney.
+The good news for disabled individuals who need help with a claim for benefits is that attorney’s fees are governed by Federal law, and they are paid on a contingency fee basis.
 If an attorney is successful in helping you get benefits awarded, he or she gets paid.
 If your claim is eventually denied, he or she does not get paid.

 How Contingency Fees Work

-First of all, sitting down for a consultation with a disability lawyer is free.
+First, sitting down for a consultation with a disability lawyer is free.
 You have nothing to lose by calling a law firm and getting their opinion about your case.
 If you decide to hire a lawyer – and they agree to take your case – you will need to sign a contingency fee agreement.
-Make sure you ask any questions you have and get clarification so you fully understand the details of the agreement before you sign.
+Make sure you ask any questions you have and get clarification, so you fully understand the details of the agreement before you sign.
 The SSA will also have to make sure the agreement meets its requirements.